meening42/GeneticAlgorithm/README.md

 # Genetic Algorithm

-Generic C library with genetic (evolutionary) algorithm implements selection, crossover and mutation.
+C library with genetic (evolutionary) algorithm.
+Implementations and features:
-This library can be used on wide range of applicatoins.
-Ratting/fitenss function must be written separately.
+- generation of population (array of individduals)
+- each individual has set number of chromosomes
+- chromosome is represented with intiger number
+- each chromosome can be automaticaly maped to a float type with desired range (use function GA_setParameterRange)
+- selection
+- crosover
+- mutation

 ## Examples
 The library comes with example sketches.
 See Examples file